arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble/tutorials/imu-accelerometer/content.md

 ### Troubleshoot

-Sometimes errors occur.
-If the code is not working, here are some common issues you can troubleshoot:
+Sometimes errors occur, if the code is not working there are some common issues we can troubleshoot:
 - Missing a bracket or a semicolon.

 - Arduino board connected to the wrong port.
 - Accidental interruption of cable connection.
 - The initial position of the board is not as instructed.
-In this case, you can reset the board and try again.
+In this case you can refresh the page and try again.
-- Ensure the **Arduino_BMI270_BMM150** library is properly installed.

 ## Conclusion

-In this simple tutorial, we learned what an IMU sensor module is, how to use the **Arduino_BMI270_BMM150** library, and how to use an Arduino Nano 33 BLE to get data.
-Furthermore, we utilized the 3-axis accelerometer sensor to measure and print out the degrees and relative position of the board.
+In this simple tutorial we learned what an IMU sensor module is, how to use the **LSM9DS1** library, and how to use an Arduino Nano 33 BLE to get data.
+Furthermore, we utilized the 3-axis accelerometer sensor, in order to measure and print out the degrees and relative position of the board.